-For an alternative easy Lake District hike, take the four mile Coffin Road footpath from Ambleside to Grasmere village, passing over Nab Scar fell.
-It takes between three and four hours.
+For another easy Lake District hike, take the four-mile Coffin Road footpath from Ambleside to Grasmere village, passing over Nab Scar fell.
+This walk takes between three and four hours.

 MODERATE – Borrowdale to Thirlmere

-It continues amid crags and over High Seat and High Tove peaks.
-Both a road and permissive path lead down to Thirlmere Reservoir, dammed in 1894 to provide nearby Manchester with water, where the path ends after passing across the top of the dam.
+The trek continues over High Seat and High Tove peaks.
+A road leads down to Thirlmere Reservoir, dammed in 1894 to provide nearby Manchester with water.
+Here, the path ends after crossing the top of the dam.

-If hiking from Borrowdale to Thirlmere sounds a little too much like hard work, consider the Great Gable trail via Moses Trod instead.
-Shorter than our highlighted walk at only six miles, it takes in the impressive Gable Crag as well as Smugglers’ Retreat, linked to the illegal distillation of whisky by an infamous quarryman called Moses Rigg.
+You might also consider the Great Gable trail by way of Moses Trod.
+At only six miles, it takes in the impressive Gable Crag as well as Smugglers’ Retreat, linked to the illegal distillation of whisky by infamous quarryman, Moses Rigg.

 DIFFICULT – Summiting Scafell Pike

 There are a number of routes that include reaching the summit of England’s highest mountain, and none of them are for the inexperienced walker.
-At 3,209 ft (978 m), Scafell Pike may not be the highest of mountains, but its remote location and rapidly changing weather conditions elevate these Lake District trails to a difficult classification.
+At 3,209 ft., Scafell Pike is not the highest peak, but its remote location and rapidly changing weather give these Lake District trails a “Difficult” classification.

-Reaching Scafell Pike via Cam Spout includes passing through all the Lake District can throw at you.
-It begins with a steady climb through Upper Eskdale and around the edge of the bogs of The Great Moss.
-An easy scramble at the side of Cam Spout Crag leads on to the summit of Scafell Pike, before the path descends again into the isolated Little Narrowcove.
-At times the path can be hard to decipher, and this hike requires fording of the River Esk, which can be tricky when in spate after rains.
+Reaching Scafell Pike by way of Cam Spout includes experiencing everything the Lake District has.
+It begins with a steady climb through Upper Eskdale and around the edge of the The Great Moss.
+An easy scramble at the side of Cam Spout Crag leads to the summit of Scafell Pike, before the path descends again into the isolated Little Narrowcove.
+At times the path can be hard to maneuver.
+Fording the River Esk is particularly tricky after it rains.

-It’s also possible to summit Scafell Pike from Langdale, a popular location for walkers, fell-runners and outdoor enthusiasts of all kinds.
-A full-day hike of up to eight hours is needed to cover the 11.3 miles of this Lake District trail.
-It’s well worth picking a clear day, and not just for the impressive panoramas of Langstrath, Borrowdale, Eskdale and Wasdale on offer along this route.
+You can also each the summit of Scafell Pike from Langdale, a popular location for walkers and other outdoor enthusiasts.
+It takes eight hours to cover the 11.3 miles of this Lake District trail.
+Go on a clear day for impressive panoramas of Langstrath, Borrowdale, Eskdale and Wasdale.

-For those eager to reach the summit of Scafell Pike without the difficulty level of the above paths, the simplest and quickest trail is the Hollowstones Route beginning at the National Trust car park at Lake Head, Wasdale.
+For those eager to reach the summit of Scafell Pike, without the difficulty of the above paths, the simplest and quickest trail is the Hollowstones Route, beginning at the National Trust car park at Lake Head, Wasdale.
 Expect it to take between two and three hours.